hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 	Where `web_proxy_IP` is your web proxy IP address.

-3. Log out and re-login to your baremetal server to activate the proxy configuration.
+3. Log out and re-login to the seed VM host to activate the proxy configuration.

 ### Unpack the installation file <a name ="unpackinstall"></a>